plone/training/mastering-plone/features.rst

 .. only:: not presentation

     Click on `Save and send test e-mail`.
-Since we have configured PrintingMailHost, you will see the mail content in the console output of your instance.
-Plone will not actually send the email to the receivers address.
+You will see the mail content in the console output of your instance.
+Plone will not actually send the email to the receivers address unless your remove `Products.PrintingMailHost`.

 .. _features-content-types-label: